-Kelly Criterion, the value of value bets
+Kelly Criterion explained!
+The value of value bets

 The most cited tool for achieving success in football betting (or any type of betting for that matter) is "value betting".
 The concept of "value betting" is pretty simple: do not bet on the most likely outcome but on the most valuable outcome.
 We'll see what "valuable outcome" means and, since we're in the business of providing football stats for betting, I am going to use a football game as an example.